Background: Changes Introduced in Python 3.12 and Later

 Compatibility Path for Existing Scripts: tc Shim

-Many existing projects rely on the Python 3.11 behavior, where TestComplete Globals are automatically accessible across script units.
-Updating every function to pass these objects explicitly would require extensive script modifications.
+Many existing projects rely on the Python 3.11 behavior, where TestComplete globals are automatically accessible across script units.
+Updating every function to pass these objects requires extensive script modifications.

-To address this, a workaround was introduced in the form of a compatibility layer called the shim.
-During Python startup, the shim loads a lightweight tc module that preserves the normal script execution flow while emulating the global access behavior from Python 3.11.
+TestComplete introduces compatibility layer called the shim to resolve this issue.
+During Python startup, the shim loads a lightweight tc module preserving the normal script execution flow while emulating the global access behavior from Python 3.11.
 This allows most existing scripts to continue running with minimal or no changes.

 Importing and Using the tc Module in Scripts